jpyllman/scgi/README.md

 # scgi
-Basic SCGI server using Boost.Asio and C++17
+In this project I will try out different solutions for a [SCGI](https://en.wikipedia.org/wiki/Simple_Common_Gateway_Interface) server using std\:\:net and/or Boost.Asio, asynchronous operation.